fernandopasik/dotfiles/CONTRIBUTING.md

 ## Styleguides

 - Shell scripts styles are checked with [shellcheck](https://www.shellcheck.net/).
 - [Prettier](https://prettier.io) will catch most styling issues that may exist in your code.
-You can check the status of your code styling by simply running `npm exec prettier`.
 - Git commit messages are checked with [commitlint](https://github.com/marionebl/commitlint) and follow the [conventional commits rules](https://github.com/marionebl/commitlint/tree/master/@commitlint/config-conventional#rules).